 Essence Entertainment Director Cori Murray says the first order of business after the 2018 Essence Festival wraps up on July 8, will be to sit down with Mayor LaToya Cantrell and other city officials to work out the details for a three-year deal to ensure that the Festival remains in New Orleans at least through 2021.

-“We love being here and have every intention of coming back,” Murray said to a small group of local and regional journalists at the Essence media luncheon at the NOPSI hotel in late May.
+“We love being here and have every intention of coming back,” Murray said Thursday (May 31) to a small group of local and regional journalists at the Essence media luncheon held at the NOPSI hotel.
 “This year is already on track to be the biggest ever.”

 Describing New Orleans as a “walkable” city with an airport that is a relatively short commute form the city center compared to other major cities, Murray adds that New Orleans has a “vibe” that can’t be duplicated.

-Speaking on behalf of the city, Brice Miller, Ph.D., the director of cultural economy for the Cantrell administration said, “We’re privileged that Essence has chosen to make New Orleans its home, and we hope to continue for many years.”
+Speaking on behalf of his boss Mayor LaToya Cantrell, Brice Miller, Ph.D., the city’s director of cultural economy said, “We’re privileged that Essence has chosen to make New Orleans its home, and we hope to continue for many years.”

 Others used the event as an opportunity to send a reminder that New Orleans’ city and business leaders have work to do to ensure that economic wealth created by Essence and by the city’s tourism industry in general is enjoyed by all of the citizens of New Orleans

-While touting the fact the Janet Jackson and Queen Latifah have been added to the night-time concert line-up, Murray also reminded that local stars DJ Jubilee and Big Freedia are slated to perform as well, adding that including the local stars is a renewed commitment to highlighting local talent.
+While touting the fact the Janet Jackson and Queen Latifah have been added to the night-time concert line-up, she also reminded that local stars DJ Jubilee and Big Freedia are slated to perform as well, adding that it is a renewed commitment to highlighting local talent.

 “How can we come to New Orleans and not have more New Orleans performers in the line-up,” she said.
 “The other big news is that we are Black-owned again.
 It’s been about 15 years.
 It’s something we are very proud of.”